 Data protection provides rights to individuals with regard to the use of their personal data by organisations, including TestReach.
-Irish and EU laws on data protection govern all activities we engage in with regard to our collection, storage, handling, disclosure and other uses of personal data.
+Irish, UK and EU laws on data protection govern all activities we engage in with regard to our collection, storage, handling, disclosure and other uses of personal data.

 Compliance with the data protection rules is a legal obligation.
 In addition, our compliance with the data protection rules helps individuals to have confidence in dealing with us and helps us to maintain a positive reputation in relation to how we handle personal information.

-The data protection rules that apply to us are currently contained in the Data Protection Acts 1988 and 2003, in the ePrivacy Regulations 2011 and in related legislation (together the “DPAs”).
-As and from 25 May 2018, the applicable rules will be contained in the EU General Data Protection Regulation (EU Regulation 679/2016) (the “GDPR”) and in related Irish data protection legislation which gives effect to the GDPR.
+The applicable rules are contained in the EU General Data Protection Regulation (EU Regulation 679/2016), the UK Data Protection Act 2018 and the United Kingdom General Data Protection Regulation (the “GDPR”) and in related Irish data protection legislation which gives effect to the GDPR.

 “Data Controllers” are the people who or organisations which determine the purposes for which, and the manner in which, any personal data is processed, who/which make independent decisions in relation to the personal data and/or who/which otherwise control that personal data.

 “Data Processors” are people who or organisations which hold / process personal data on behalf of and for the purposes specified by the Data Controller.

 “Personal Data” means any information relating to an identified or identifiable natural person.

 The eight data protection rules (also known as the data protection principles) that apply to our organisation are that:-